dhis2/training-docs/content/tracker_use/tg_event_reports.md

-# Trainer’s guide to Event Reports
+# Trainer’s Guide to Event Reports

 ## What is this guide?